Documentation

 Controls Configuration

 Collecting user input is done through controls.
-Controls currently supported are button, switch and potentiometer types.
-These range of controls can solve the majority of a systems user input needs.
+Controls currently supported are button, switch, and potentiometer types.
+These controls can solve the majority of a system's user input needs.

-To add a control to MudPi you will put a control configuration object in the controls array.
-The minimum required options in a control config are type, pin, and key.
+To add a control to MudPi, place a control configuration object in the controls array within a control type worker.
+The minimum required options are type, pin, and key:

 {